-A dog with cone about his neck is a sight that’s a bit funny, but unfortunately it has a more serious purpose.
+A dog cone around your pet’s neck can be funny, but unfortunately, it has a more serious purpose.
 You’ll be advised to fit your dog with some kind of cone if the poor pooch needs to be kept from chewing or licking a wound or surgery site.

 Dog neck cones vary in size, material, and durability.